DUNE/p3s/README.md

 * in any stage of processing a portion of the data unknown apriory can be dropped in order to optimize throughput
-* there is no retry mechanism since any substantial delay in processing a unit of data makes the result relevant (again, the focus is on ETA)
+* there is no retry mechanism since any substantial delay in processing a unit of data makes the result less relevant (again, the focus is on ETA)
 * processing streams are initiated purely automatically and in real time by the data arriving from DAQ
 * there is practically no data handling system since it would introduce more